JumbosMakerNetwork/RFID_Network/Source_Code/Server/README.md

-# CEEO Makerspace Data Collection
+# CEEO Makerspace Data Collection - Server
-This project is an RFID tag and arduino based system for tracking use in a makerspace while also integrating automated safety interlocks through use of data and power relays.

-This includes the firmware and hardware files for the system.

-CURRENTLY THIS IS IN DEVELOPMENT!!!
-So if you stumble across this, don't hate us if it doesn't work and feel free to comment to help out if you have some useful feedback.

 ## Description
-This is the source code for the Makerspace RFID system.
-The current version allows ____.
+These are all the files for setting up the postgresql database tables and the webpages for interacting with that database.

 ## To Dos
-- ~~ Finalize all programs ~~
-- ~~ Add server documentation ~~
-- ~~ Add hardware schematics and drawings ~~
-- ~~ Test and debug ~~
+- ~~ Finish the to do list ~~

 ## Notes